 Time series GHG emissions in 3.B Manure Management category recalculated and reported in Annex 3.2.10 (Table A3.2.10.2).

-There were several reasons for the recalculations in the current category:
+Recalculations in the 3.A Enteric Fermentation category are the reasons for the recalculations in the current category.